OSCNWeb/oscn-news/_posts/2021-01-11-jnc-press-release.md

 Immediately following the interviews, the JNC will provide the Governor a list of three nominees, and the Governor will have 60 days to make the appointment from those three nominees.

-The JNC strongly encourages the public to submit comments on these applicants prior to February 9, 2021.
+<u>The JNC strongly encourages the public to submit comments on these applicants prior to February 9, 2021</u>.
 Comments may be mailed to:

 Administrative Office of the Courts
 Attn: Tammy Reaves